carolinewang01/rotate/README.md

 - Initialization randomization: Previously, setting `random_reset` would lead to random initial agent positions, and randomized initial object states (e.g. pot might be initialized with onions already in it, agents might be initialized holding plates, etc.).
 We separate the functionality of the argument `random_reset` into two arguments: `random_reset` and `random_obj_state`, where `random_reset` only controls the initial positions of the two agents.
 - Agent initial positions: previously, in a map with disconnected components, it was possible for two agents to be spawned in the same component, making it impossible to solve the task.
 The Overcooked-v2 environment initializes agents such that one is always spawned on each side of the map.

-### PPO
-The `ppo/` directory stores our IPPO implementation.
-To run it with wandb logging and using the configs, run `python ppo/run_ppo.py`.
-Results are logged via wandb, but can also be viewed locally in the `results` directory.

-The `ppo/ippo.py` script can also be ran on its own for debugging purposes.

 ### Coding Style Notes
 JaxMARL follows a single-script training paradigm, which enables jit-compiling the entire RL training loop and makes it simple for researchers to modify algorithms.
-We follow a similar paradigm, but importing a couple common utility functions to avoid code duplication.
+We follow a similar paradigm, but use agent and population interfaces, along with some common utility functions to avoid code duplication.

+### Code Assumptions
+The code makes the following assumptions
+- Agent policies are assumed to handle "done" signals and reset internally.
+- Environments are assumed to "auto-reset", i.e. when the episode is done, the step function should check for this and reset the environment if needed.